mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ### Specify a subset of the image series for processing

 If your processing pipeline depends on specific image series you can filter out all other series.
-To configure what image series are processed define a trigger filter like the following (all series with the DICOM tag SeriesNumber equals to "2")
+To configure what image series are processed define a search filter like the following (all series with the DICOM tag SeriesNumber equals to "2")
 ```
 rpp config --series_filter "SeriesNumber: 2"
 ```